adamdama/recipease/README.md

 # Recipease

-An app to create, store and share recipease.
+An app to create, store and share recipes.

 ## Technologies